Written by James Hall | 0 Comments | Last Updated: July 10, 2017

 If you’re looking for a handheld vacuum with extra versatility, the stretch hose is likely to be a useful tool.
 This makes it easy to get into nooks and crannies that otherwise would be inaccessible (see the image below).

-One of the great things about the AEG AG71a is its excellent suction power.
+One of the great things about the AEG AG71a is its excellent suction power, which is important for a car vacuum.
 The vacuum is mains-operated and has a reasonably powerful 700W motor (at least for a handheld vacuum).
 It also provides cyclonic suction for improved cleaning performance.

 There’s another benefit to using a mains power supply: more consistent suction.
 Many battery powered handheld vacuums lose suction towards the end of their run-time, which isn’t an issue with the AEG.